-Contactless payment rings allow you to pay for small purchases with amounts below a specific ‘floor limit’ by merely tapping the payment terminal with the ring.
+Contactless payment rings such as PAGOPACE allow you to pay for small purchases with amounts below a specific ‘floor limit’ by merely tapping the payment terminal with the ring.
 You don’t have to insert a payment card into the payment terminal or enter a PIN code.
 Contactless payments can be made at all payment terminals, which carry the contactless payment wave symbol.
 In fact, paying with an NFC-enabled Ring does not differ much from the traditional contactless cards.

 Do all NFC Smart Rings work for Contactless Payment?

 Buying any NFC Smart Ring alone is not yet enough for making contactless payments at retail outlets.
 The ring must be EMV standard compatible, and the ring maker must have made agreements with financial service providers such as MasterCard or Visa.
 One of the benefits of an NFC-enabled Ring backed by a global financial service provider – such as McLear and K Ring - is that payments are as secure as contactless credit card payments.
 Additionally, you have an extensive network of outlets worldwide where you can pay with your ring.

 McLEAR, which holds patents in the US, Europe, and Asia-Pacific for specific implementations within the contactless payment rings, launched the world’s first payment Ring with Visa at the Rio Olympics in 2016.
 Currently several banks offer NFC Smart Rings for contactless debit and credit payments for their customers.
 The Bankwest Halo ring has been available in Australia since 2017.
 The ABN AMRO Bank offers different types of payment wearables in the Netherlands - K Ring's contactless payment ring is among them.

 In the UK, McLEAR offers a contactless payment solution directly to consumers with a companion smartphone App.
 The company will launch the same offering in Japan in May 2020.